 Hens used for eggs

-There are three farming systems within the UK for producing eggs: caged, barn and free-range.
+The US has three farming systems for producing eggs: Caged, barn, and free-range.

-Although the battery cage was banned in the UK in 2012, millions of birds were simply moved into ‘colony cages’ which are bigger, have one small perch and a scratchpad, and a lot more hens inside.
-There can be as many as 80 birds to a cage.
-They will never be able to express their natural behaviours, such as nesting, foraging and dustbathing.
+Although the battery cage was banned in the UK in 2012, the majority of hens are still kept in battery cages in the US.
+There can be as many as ten birds to a cage, with little more than the size of a sheet of paper’s worth of individual space.
+They will never be able to express their natural behaviors, such as nesting, foraging, and dustbathing.
 Artificial lights are switched on for prolonged periods, encouraging them to lay even more eggs.

 Many chickens suffer foot deformities from standing on the wire cage floors, while others are completely featherless.
 The overcrowded conditions allow disease to spread quickly.

-Around 4 per cent of eggs come from barn-reared hens.
-The word ‘barn’ may suggest an old-fashioned coop in a farmyard but in fact these huge warehouses can hold up to 16,000 birds.
-They have more space to move around in but they still do not have access to the outdoors, and the overcrowding creates the same welfare problems for them as for those birds kept in cages.
+A small percentage of eggs come from barn-reared hens.
+The word “barn” may suggest an old-fashioned coop in a farmyard, but in fact, these huge warehouses can hold more than 20,000 birds.
+They sometimes have more space to move around, but they still do not have access to the outdoors, and the overcrowding creates the same welfare problems for them as for those birds kept in cages.

 Free-range is not all it’s cracked up to be.
-Forget a few happy hens running around a yard, this is a large-scale industrial business, with tens of thousands of birds kept inside a barn.
-Along the sides are ‘pop-holes’ which allow hens access to the outside world, but only when weather permits.
-Because hens are territorial, weaker birds may not cross a stronger bird’s space, and will never get outside.
+Forget a few happy hens running around a yard.
+This is a large-scale industrial business, with tens of thousands of birds kept inside a barn.
+Along the sides are “pop-holes,” which allow hens access to the outside world, but only when weather permits.
+Because hens are territorial, some weaker birds may not be able to cross a stronger bird’s space and will never get outside.
 Those who do venture out may be more susceptible to disease because they are the same in-bred strains as those in closed systems and are not hardy enough to cope with bugs in the outside world.

 This is what free-range looks like at the Happy Egg Company…